thruthesky/easy_design_system_backup_2024_09_24/README.md

 ## Demos

-Here are some demos of the Social Design System (SDS).
+Here are some demos of the Easy Design System (SDS).

 | Comic Theme   | Sleek Theme                                                |
 | :---: | :---: |